Part 4 of 7

 It’s easy to get discouraged.
 However, if you believe that prayer and meditation have an intrinsic value and realize that dream journaling is a form of those things, it’s better.
-Dream journaling is more than writing down your dreams.
+Dream journaling is more than writing down your dreams; it’s also a format for understanding your dreams too.
 It’s a method for achieving all of the benefits of those activities.
 It’s a way of taking the temperature of your life.

 You can sit cross-legged on a mediation cushion in the middle of a room with your eyes closed for a half-hour per day.
 You can do yoga and meditate.
 You can set a timer.
 With all of the time you spend doing yoga, you can worry if you’re getting cardiovascular and strength fitness somehow while doing yoga.
 There are only so many hours in the day.

 On the other hand, you can take advantage of the moments before sleep to do the same thing, bringing those insights from hours of meditation into the daylight.